diegomacario/Super-Sunshine/README.md

  </p>
 </p>

 This behaviour is very particular, but it is convenient in the context of a ray-tracer.
 Just remember that settings like the ambient light, the attenuation and the material properties are all maintained by a state machine.
 Once they are set, they affect all the lights and geometric primitives created afterwards.
-If you want different lights or primitives to have different appeareances, you need to change these settings before creating them.
+If you want different lights or primitives to have different appearances, you need to change these settings before creating them.

 #### 5.2) Point lights